fiduswriter/ojs-fiduswriter/README.md

 ## Installation:

 1. Follow the instructions for the FidusWriter-OJS plugin to install Fidus Writer and the connector on the Fidus Writer side: https://github.com/fiduswriter/fiduswriter-ojs

 2. Install OJS

 To install OJS please follow the instructions at https://github.com/pkp/ojs/ .
-This plugin is currently compatible with )JS 3.0.2, so check out the ojs-stable-3_0_2 branch.
+This plugin is currently compatible with OJS 3.1.0, so check out the ojs-stable-3_0_2 branch.

 3. Setup at least two journals on the OJS instance